Command Reference

 rsconstruct processors list # List declared processors and descriptions

-rsconstruct processors list -a # Include hidden processors
+rsconstruct processors list -a # Show all built-in processors

 rsconstruct processors files # Show source and target files for each declared processor